ELO Part II: Later career and transition to The Orchestra

-Phil Bates remained with the band until January 1999 and was replaced by Parthenon Huxley (guitar, vocals).
+Phil Bates remained with the band until January 1999, following which he was replaced by American guitarist and vocalist Parthenon Huxley.
+Later that year, Huxley co-wrote the song "Over London Skies", based on a set of rough lyrics penned by Bevan.
+Although the finished song made its live debut shortly afterwards, it would not receive an official release until 2001.

-In November 1999 Bevan played his last show with the band at the Sands Hotel in Atlantic City and issued a press release in early 2000 indicating that ELO Part II had split.
-Due to Bev Bevan selling his rights to the ELO name to Jeff Lynne the band could not continue under the name ELO Part II.
+In November 1999 Bevan, having decided to retire upon reaching the age of 55, played his last show with the band at the Sands Hotel in Atlantic City and issued a press release in early 2000 indicating that ELO Part II had split.
+Due to Bev Bevan selling his rights to the ELO name to Jeff Lynne, the band could not continue under the name ELO Part II.

-The remaining members, however, recruited drummer Gordon Townsend and decided to continue as The Orchestra who continue to tour up to the present day.
+The remaining members, however, recruited drummer Gordon Townsend and continued as The Orchestra, who continue to tour.